-- Production and use of SPICE data requires use of SPICE software - Maybe your project doesn't wish to count on "outside" software? - Maybe the SPICE Toolkit is not available in the language(s) or for the operating system(s) you use? - Learning to correctly produce SPICE data requires effort and at least some domain knowledge - Learning to correctly use SPICE data and software also requires effort - Some scientists and engineers don't wish to take the time to do so - You'll need to provide SPICE-aware problem solving and user consultation services throughout the life of the mission
+- Production and use of SPICE data requires use of SPICE software - Maybe your project doesn't wish to count on "outside" software? - Maybe the SPICE Toolkit is not available in the language(s) or for the operating system(s) you use? - Learning to correctly produce SPICE data requires effort and at least some domain knowledge - Learning to correctly use SPICE data and software also requires effort - Some scientists and engineers don't wish to take the time to do so - SPICE doesn't specifically handle instrument geometric calibration - You'll need to provide SPICE-aware problem solving and user consultation services throughout the life of the mission - Of course, some if not all of these challenges could apply to any other approach taken